 Reflecting on how Brexit will affect community business

 CEO Vidhya Alakeson reflects on how the UK’s departure from the EU will affect the sector

 Meet the Community Business Weekend Ambassadors!

-For Community Business Weekend 2020, Power to Change will be working with ambassadors covering every...
+For Community Business Weekend 2020, we will be working with ambassadors covering every region